- October 11, 2022

 Paying child support in full and on time is a serious responsibility.
 The impact of nonpayment is truly unacceptable.
 After all, couples divorce from each other, not from their children.
 As a parent, you are always responsible for their well-being.

 If your spouse has not paid their child support, you do have options under the law.
 Individuals who do not pay their child support, as ordered, can face a host of consequences.
-If you are a parent who is not receiving the support as ordered, a child custody attorney can help you move forward.
+If you are a parent who is not receiving the support as ordered, a child custody lawyer can help you move forward.

 Actions that can be taken against a non-paying parent include: